chbh-opensource/mri-on-bear-edu/docs/workshop1/intro-to-linux.md

 Sometimes you may forget to type `&` after a command.

-- Close all open windows, open a new terminal and type `fsl` (without the &) so that it is running in the foreground.
+- Close all open windows, open a new terminal, load FSL (by using the two `module load` commands above) and type `fsl` (without the &) so that it is running in the foreground.
 - Now hold down the CTRL key and the z key together 'CTRL-z'.

 You should get a message like `“[1]+ Stopped fsl”`.
 You will notice that the FSL GUI is now unresponsive (try clicking on some of the buttons).
 The `fsl` process has been suspended.